 - Injury from the negligent treatment

-Your medical negligence case needs to contain only one of the three elements to make your compensation claim a successful one.
+Your case needs to contain only one of the three elements to make your compensation claim a successful one.

 Negligent act or omission claim